enkidevs/curriculum/lua/lua-core/loops-in-lua-ii/repeat-loops-in-lua-ii.md

   -- prompt the user for their guess print("Guess a number between 1 and 10:")

-  -- read in the user's guess from standard input guess = io.read()
+  -- read the user's guess from standard input guess = io.read()

   -- check if the guess is correct